 Even though the term mold and mildew are used interchangeably, they are actually different but both have the ability to cause human ailments.
 Suffice it to say, the differences are not terribly important to the person in the office where there is evidence of mold/mildew.
 Both mold and mildew can show visible growth on surfaces and emit offensive odors and affect building occupants.

 Molds thrive on organic materials which they can use as a food source.
-Locations where heat and moisture have caused deterioration of those surfaces make them ideal food sources encouraging rapid and extensive growth and propagation.
-That food can be foodstuffs, leather, cotton, wood, paper, cloth curtains, cloth covered chairs—especially sheetrock paper, and material latex (the latex from latex rubber trees—not petroleum latex).
-Solid items as rock, concrete, bricks and metal are not sources of food for molds but dirt and debris can lodge in pores on these surfaces which can act as a food source.
+Locations, where heat and moisture have caused deterioration of those surfaces, making them ideal food sources encouraging rapid and extensive growth and propagation of molds.
+That food can be foodstuffs, leather, cotton, wood, paper, cloth curtains, cloth-covered chairs—especially sheetrock paper, and material latex (the latex from latex rubber trees—not petroleum latex).
+Solid items as rock, concrete, bricks, and metal are not sources of food for molds but dirt and debris can lodge in pores on these surfaces which can act as a food source for molds.
 They can also retain moisture, that mold must have to survive and multiply.

 In order to grow, molds prefer warm temperatures 70-90°F but can grow in lower temperatures—even down to freezing, and higher temperatures—even up to boilers.
 In an office environment, the 70-90°F is the temperature range of most molds found in an office environment.
 The final element for mold growth is moisture/humidity.
 The optimal range is about 60-90% relative humidity.